![]() |

 “I guess,”

 I start to feel her claws against my neck.
-I feel trapped as she advances toward me and
+I feel trapped, unable to say the right thing.

 “Why can’t I say anything to you anymore?”

-remember a younger version of the same face smiling broadly at me, wearing pig
+remember a younger version of the same face smiling broadly at me, picking up her bamboo chopsticks.

-“You know, every time I’m with you I feel
+“You know, Mom,” she says, “every time I’m with you I feel

 like a child!
 You’re the only one who

 still calls me Pippi!
-The rest of my
+My brothers, Dad, my husband, my

 “You want me to call you Penelope?”